 #1 of 23 Places to Visit in Tirunelveli

-At a distance of 4 km from Tirunelveli Railway Station, Nellaiappar Temple is a popular Hindu Temple situated on the banks of river Thamirabarani in Tirunelveli.
-This is one of the largest temples in Tamil Nadu and also one of the best places to visit in Tirunelveli.
+At a distance of 4 km from Tirunelveli Railway Station, Nellaiappar Temple is a popular Hindu temple situated on the banks of the river Thamirabarani in Tirunelveli.
+This is one of the largest temples in Tamilnadu, and among the best Tirunelveli places to visit.

-Nellaiappar Temple is spread over an area of 14 acres and is one of the biggest temples in Pandiya Naadu.
-The temple complex consists of two temples, one for Lord Shiva and the other one for Kanthimathi Amman.
-Lord Shiva is named as Nellaiappar in this temple.
-Chain Mandapam .....
+Nellaiappar Temple is spread over an area of 14 acres and is one of the biggest temples in Pandiya Naadu, and among the must include .....

 #2 of 23 Places to Visit in Tirunelveli